-Low-frequency microwave imagery and scatterometer data are sensitive to surface wetness, with a penetration depth dependent on the wavelength of the radiation and surface type and soil moisture itself.
-An operational soil moisture product is now available from ASCAT onboard the Metop series.
-The data is of acceptable temporal and spatial resolution with marginal accuracy.
-Passive L-band microwave imagers on research satellites (e.g. SMOS, SMAP) also offer considerable potential.
-Some land surface stations report soil moisture routinely (e.g. SCAN network in US) but coverage is limited and far from homogeneous.
-The International Soil Moisture Network (ISMN) initiative coordinated by GEWEX collects national soil moisture networks but data latency can be variable (and non real-time).
-Near-real time soil moisture in-situ measurements with global coverage would offer great potential.
+Passive L-band microwave imagers (e.g. SMOS, SMAP) and active microwave scatterometer data are sensitive to surface wetness, with a penetration depth dependent on the wavelength of the radiation and surface type, vegetation water content and soil moisture itself.
+Operational soil moisture products are now available from ASCAT on-board the Metop series and from SMOS.
+The data related to the top few centimetres of the soil is of acceptable temporal and spatial resolution with relatively good accuracy.
+Some land surface stations report soil moisture routinely (e.g. SCAN network in US) but coverage is limited and the data requires regular recalibration.
+The International Soil Moisture Network (ISMN) initiative coordinated by GEWEX collects data from national soil moisture networks that is suitable for validation in non-real time.